 Sure, Disneyland is all about fun, fun, fun.
 But a visit to the Happiest Place on Earth can be educational, too.
 Whether you want to justify taking the kids out of traditional school for a few days, or you're a homeschooling family, or you just want to add some learning to your Disney vacation — check out these 13 educational things to do and see around Disneyland with kids.

-1. Great Moments with Lincoln on Main Street U.S.A. ~ Disneyland
+1. Great Moments with Lincoln

-History comes to life when watching Great Moments with Lincoln.
-The sixteenth president of the United States was the first completed human audio-animatronic figure.
-It was created by Walt Disney in 1964 for that year's World Fair.
-This attraction has been updated with the most advanced technology available today.
-It's amazingly lifelike.
 In fact, as a child I remember thinking that I was actually watching the real Abraham Lincoln deliver a speech.
-Of course, I found very confusing.
-Therefore, you may want to make sure young children understand that the man delivering an address compiled from Lincoln's most well-known speeches is actually a robotic figure!
-Before entering the theatre, talk to children about Lincoln's role in uniting the U.S. and bringing an end to slavery.
-Lincoln artifacts and artwork in the lobby will help families learn about this important historical figure.
+Of course, I found this very confusing.
+Therefore, you may want to make sure young children understand that the man delivering an address compiled from Lincoln’s most well-known speeches is actually a robotic figure!

-2. Animation Academy in Hollywood Land ~ Disney California Adventure
+Hollywood Land, Disney California Adventure

 Artists of all ages learn how to draw a different Disney character every day at Animation Academy.
 A Disney artist gives step-by-step instructions for creating an illustration that would make Mickey proud.
 Participants leave with a souvenir sketch they created themselves.
 Who knows?
 Maybe your child will be inspired to someday become a Disney imagineer!
 No reservations are required and drawing classes take place every 30 minutes.

-This walk-through attraction gives young would-be bakers insight into the chemistry behind sour dough bread-making.
+This walk-through attraction gives young would-be bakers insight into the chemistry behind sourdough bread-making.
 Did you know that every Boudin loaf is related to The Mother, a yeast strain originally created in the 1850s?
-This learning experience ends with a tasty bonus: a sample of Boudin's famous bread.
+This learning experience ends with a tasty bonus: a sample of Boudin’s famous bread.

-5. “it's a small world” in Fantasyland ~ Disneyland
+4. “it’s a small world”

 Redwood Creek Challenge Trail provides children a break from standing in lines.
 Here they can explore nature paths, rope bridges, slides, and climbing walls.
 Signs posted throughout this attraction teach children about California plants and wild animal tracks.

 At Turtle Talk with Crush participants learn about turtles and the ocean, dude!
-Enter the Aquatorium in the Disney Animation building for a 15-minute animated conversation with Crush, the surfing sea turtle from Disney•Pixar's Finding Dory and Finding Nemo.
-Children can ask any questions they want.
-During a session my family attended, one child asked, “What's it like to be in the ocean?”
+Enter the Aquatorium in the Disney Animation building for a 15-minute animated conversation with Crush, the surfing sea turtle from Disney•Pixar’s Finding Dory and Finding Nemo.

-Crush replied, “You can find me in water that's about 68 degrees, which is why you'll mostly find sea turtles in the coasts off Australia and Mexico.”
-Speaking with his best surfer lingo, Crush also taught the audience about echolocation, encouraging little dudes and dudettes to put their hands behind their ears and say, “ooh” to try to find him.
-Questions will vary every time you visit, but the computer graphic Crush tries to keep it humorous and educational.
+Speaking with his best surfer lingo, Crush also taught the audience about echolocation, encouraging little dudes and dudettes to put their hands behind their ears and say, “Ooh” to try to find him.

-8. Sleeping Beauty Walkthrough Castle ~ Disneyland
+7. Sleeping Beauty Castle Walkthrough

 Encourage kids to read aloud the story of Aurora and Maleficent as your family meanders through winding passageways filled with dioramas from the Sleeping Beauty story.
-It's like a picture book come to life!
-Inform young Disney goers that Sleeping Beauty's Castle was inspired by a real-life castle in Germany with a funny name, Neuschwanstein.
+It’s like a picture book come to life!

-9. Snow White Grotto ~ Disneyland
+8. Snow White Grotto

-When approaching Sleeping Beauty's Castle from Mainstreet U.S.A., look to your right to find Snow White Grotto.
-This tranquil fountain features Snow White and the Seven Dwarfs.
-Legend has it that the white marble figurines arrived anonymously from Italy as a gift for Walt Disney.
-Each statue, including the princess, was the same height.
 The park placed the princess above the rest of the characters at the top of the fountain, looking down on her housemates.
-This causes her to appear larger than the rest, even though they're all the same size.
-This is called forced perspective and it's an interesting illusion to explain to kids.
+This causes her to appear larger than the rest, even though they’re all the same size.
+This is called forced perspective and it’s an interesting illusion to explain to kids.

 A stroll down Main Street U.S.A. provides all sorts of educational things to do at Disneyland with kids.
 Start with a self-guided tour of Disney history in the Opera House at Town Square, where you can see rare illustrations of Disneyland attractions and a scale model of Disneyland as it looked on opening day, July 17, 1955.

-12. Learn Physics at Disneyland
+11. Learn Physics at Disneyland

-A visit to a Disney theme park provides an fun opportunity to learn the laws of physics.
+A visit to a Disney theme park provides a fun opportunity to learn the laws of physics.
 Observing and experiencing rides enables kids to get a firsthand understanding of such scientific concepts as displacement, velocity, and gravitational force.
-Download this NASA Amusement Park Physics PDF for experiments and activities to do at Disneyland with kids.

-13. Special Disneyland Tours
+12. Special Disneyland Tours

 Take learning at Disneyland to another level with a special behind-the-scenes tour.
 Book a “Walk in Walt's Disneyland Footsteps” Guided Tour to hear stories about what inspired Walt Disney and the challenges he faced while designing the park, and to experience attractions significant to his past.
 Other tours available may include the Grand Circle Tour (which focuses on Walt's love of trains and their history at Disneyland) and seasonal/holiday tours.
 Learn more here or reserve by calling (714) 781-8687.